hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol06.md

   Answer: D

   Explanation

+  NSEL, a security logging mechanism that is built on NetFlow Version 9 technology, and how to handle events and syslog  messages through NSEL.

   The ASA and ASASM implementations of NetFlow Secure Event Logging (NSEL) provide the following major functions:
   - Tracks flow-create, flow-teardown, and flow-denied events, and generates appropriate NSEL data records.